Summer Camp, Summer Garden and Playgroup

 The earth and the great outdoors holds so many things just waiting to be discovered by your child.
 What plants can you eat, and which ones will heal you?
 Campers will plant a “healing garden and explore and learn on our 14 acres of woodlands and prairie.
 This awesome week will leave your child AMAZED at all that Earth has to offer.

-Come and experience the wonder!
+Come and experience the wonder of Morning Glory Playgroup this Summer!

 Please contact Miss Stanlee by email or 262.646.7497 Ext 17 for more details.